min2ha/ukwa-site/content/target/48183/index.en.md

   "subject": "Brexit"
 }

-# Sky News: Prime Minister: No 'muddled thinking' on Brexit

 Theresa May hints that Britain may leave the single market as part of Brexit saying the UK cannot hold on to "bits of membership".